 All about the tone

-One thing you should consider is that your wedding invitation that follows will have the same tone of voice as your RSVP card.
-Having your card begin with ‘hey mate’ and your invite with ‘you are cordially invited..’ might send mixed signals about the theme of the night.
+One thing you should consider is that your wedding invitation and RSVP card has the same tone.
+Having your invitation be very formal, but the RSVP have a more comedy aspect can send mixed signals about the theme of the night.
 You want people to know how traditional or casual this occasion will be right from the start!
 This will influence their choice of dress, gift etc.

 Make it easy

 You need to make it easy for your guests to respond, the easier you make it the faster they will respond and the sooner you can start planning the details!
 Asking them to send back to RSVP card is probably the most difficult way for them to respond, but the most common.
 Its great to have hard copies of your RSVP’s but imagine if one got lost in the mail!
 Provide a number or email for them to get back to you as well to cover all bases.